tomhendra/courses/11-master-the-coding-interview/README.md

 - CPU cache optimizes further by storing recently accessed data from memory.
 - You can define the way you interact with data and how it is arranged in RAM.
 - Some data structures are organized next to each other and some are apart, and each have different pros and cons on access and write.
-- Our goal is to minimize the operation that the COP needs to do to read and write information.
+- Our goal is to minimize the operations that the CPU needs to do to read and write information.
 - That's why data structures are so powerful, because we can think on the the low level about how data structures affect the process of our computers.
 - Each data structure performs operations differently.
 - Operations on data structures:
-  - Insertion: add a new data item in a given collection of items.
+  - **Insertion**: add a new data item in a given collection of items.
-  - Deletion: remove data.
+  - **Deletion**: remove data.
-  - Traversal: access each data item exactly once so that it can be processed.
+  - **Traversal**: access each data item exactly once so that it can be processed.
-  - Searching; find the location of a data item if it exists in a certain collection.
+  - **Searching**; find the location of a data item if it exists in a certain collection.
-  - Sorting: sorting data.
+  - **Sorting**: sorting data.
-  - Access: how do we access data.
+  - **Access**: how do we access data.

 ### 5.1.
 Arrays